 The Little Book Of Leadership Development

-The Little Book of Leadership Development, by Scott J. Allen and Mitchell Kusy, is a very compelling read, packed with practical tips and techniques for both leading and helping others to learn how to lead effectively.
+The authors of the today's featured book suggest that readers don't read their book cover to cover.
+But, if you're like me, you'll read the book that way.
+That's because I found, The Little Book of Leadership Development, by Scott J. Allen and Mitchell Kusy, a compelling read, packed with practical tips and techniques for both leading and helping others to learn how to lead effectively.

 What you'll find is basically 50 one- to two-page chapters, each highlighting a leadership tip.
 Some tips seem easy and no-brainers.
 Others are more difficult to implement.
 But, even the "easy" ones are surprisingly absent from many organizations, so they are well worth a reminder of what to do and how to do it correctly.